 S8 Categorical Hypothesis Building

 Scope note: This class comprises the action of making propositions and statements about particular states of affairs in reality or in possible realities or categorical descriptions of reality by using inferences from other statements based on hypotheses and any form of formal or informal logic.
 It includes evaluations, calculations, and interpretations based on mathematical formulations and propositions.

+Examples:

+The inference made by Sakellarakis in 1980 about a young man sacrifice in the Minoan temple of Anemospilia based on the skeleton found (and 2 more) in the west room of the temple and the ritual bronze knife on it and the hypothesis that he died from loss of blood (the evidence was that his bones remained white in contrast to the others).

 In First Order Logic: